swashdev/SwashRL/docs/CONTRIBUTING.md

 ## Where to Get Started

-If you'd like to contribute, but you don't know where to get started, check the [Readme] and the [docs folder].
-In the docs folder you'll find a [to-do list] which lists all of the things that we're currently working on in order from highest priority to lowest priority, as well as a [list of known bugs].
+If you'd like to contribute, but you don't know where to get started, check the [Readme][README] and the [docs folder][docs].
+In the docs folder you'll find a [to-do list][todo] which lists all of the things that we're currently working on in order from highest priority to lowest priority, as well as a [list of known bugs][bugs].

-You should also check the [Issues page] on [our GitHub], where you will find open Issues that you can take a stab at fixing yourself, and the [Projects page], where you can find things that we're currently working on.
+You should also check the [Issues page][issues] on [our GitHub][github], where you will find open Issues that you can take a stab at fixing yourself, and the [Projects page][projects], where you can find things that we're currently working on.

 ## Before Submitting

-**Be aware of [the SwashRL license] before submitting anything that's been licensed**.
+**Be aware of [the SwashRL license][LICENSE] before submitting anything that's been licensed**.
 If you're submitting anything that contains content you haven't written yourself, triple-check that it hasn't been released under a license that is incompatible with our license.
 We take licenses for third-party content very seriously and carefully consider including anything that might conflict with our license.  **If you submit something to us, and we learn later that you do not have permission to license it to us under the terms of the SwashRL license, your contributions will be scrubbed from the project and you will be permanently banned from ever contributing again.**

-If anything that you submit is licensed, please be courteous and copy the license into the [docs/license] directory with a filename like "project.txt" and add a notice to [the third-party licenses file].
+If anything that you submit is licensed, please be courteous and copy the license into the [docs/license][licenses] directory with a filename like "project.txt" and add a notice to [the third-party licenses file][3rdparty].
 You should have one file and one attribution notice for each license individually.

-If you've written everything in your submission yourself, and you don't place it under any particular license, we will take your submission as permission to release your changes under [the SwashRL license] in exchange for attribution (usually in the form of a comment line in the source code and a mention in [thanks.txt]).  _If you don't want to be attributed for your changes in the distributed source code or documentation, please let us know in your commit message or Pull Request._
+If you've written everything in your submission yourself, and you don't place it under any particular license, we will take your submission as permission to release your changes under [the SwashRL license][LICENSE] in exchange for attribution (usually in the form of a comment line in the source code and a mention in [thanks.txt][thanks]).  _If you don't want to be attributed for your changes in the distributed source code or documentation, please let us know in your commit message or Pull Request._

 ## Compiling Your Changes

-You can find instructions for compiling SwashRL in the [Readme].
+You can find instructions for compiling SwashRL in the [Readme][README].

 ## Submitting Changes

-The best way to contribute to the SwashRL project is to submit a [Pull Request] on [our GitHub].
+The best way to contribute to the SwashRL project is to submit a [Pull Request][pull request] on [our GitHub][github].
 We have a Pull Request Template available that you can use to let us know what you've changed and why, to make things extra convenient.

-If you don't know how to use git or have no experience with the GitHub website, you can get started with [the guide on their website].
+If you don't know how to use git or have no experience with the GitHub website, you can get started with [the guide on their website][git help].

 _Do not e-mail any of the contributors with your changes, as your e-mail will be discarded._